 Skip to main content

 Facilitate split payment services where a single payment is divided among multiple recipients.
-Perfect for splitting bills, shared expenses, or distributing funds to multiple stakeholders efficiently. ⏱️ Time to complete: 25-35 minutes 🎯 What you’ll build: A split payment system where users deposit USD into a virtual account, funds convert to USDC, then split payments are distributed to multiple recipients.
-This guide covers two approaches: settlement rules for configured automatic splits, and batch transfers for on-demand splits.
+Perfect for splitting bills, shared expenses, or distributing funds to multiple stakeholders efficiently. 🎯 What you’ll build: A split payment system where users deposit USD into a virtual account, funds convert to USDC, then split payments are distributed to multiple recipients through the use of batch transfers.

 Use Case Overview